Sydney Opera House Trust

 Qualifications: BSocWk (University of NSW), LittD hc (University of NSW)

-Kathryn is Chair of Paediatrio Ltd, Pennington Institute, Ministerial Advisory Council on Aging, Lifestart Co-op Ltd. She is a Director of Paul Ramsay Foundation, the Menzies Foundation and Relationships Australia (NSW).
+Kathryn is Chair of Paediatrio Ltd, Pennington Institute and Lifestart Co-op Ltd. She is a Director of the Paul Ramsay Foundation, Menzies Foundation and Relationships Australia (NSW).

 Qualifications: BA (Hons) (University of Sydney), MBA (Distinction) (INSEAD France)

-Susan is the CEO and Managing Director of Mirvac and a Director of the Mirvac Board.
-Before joining Mirvac in 2012, Susan was Managing Director at LaSalle Investment Management and also held senior executive positions at MGPA, Macquarie Group and Lend Lease Corporation, working in Australia, the US and Europe.
+Susan was Chief Executive Officer of Mirvac and a Director on the Mirvac Board from 2012 to 2023.
+Prior to this appointment, Susan was Managing Director at LaSalle Investment Management in London.
+Susan has also held senior executive positions at MGPA, Macquarie Group and Lend Lease Corporation, working in Australia, the US and Europe.

 Joined the Trust 18 February 2015 and is serving her third term to 31 December 2023.
 She is a Member of the Visitor Experience Committee.